-The ADC was officially opened on 18 January 1999 by the Hon Bruce Scott, MP, Minister Assisting the Minister of Defence.
+The ADC was officially opened on 18 January 1999 by the Hon.
+Bruce Scott, MP, Minister Assisting the Minister of Defence.
 The founding Commander of the ADC in its current form was Rear Admiral Raydon Gates, CSM, RAN (a graduate of JSSC 37/88).
 The first two courses that were run at the ADC in 1999 were the Defence Staff Course (DSC) and the Defence and Strategic Studies Course (DSSC).
 In 2000, these two courses were merged to form one course, the Defence and Strategic Studies Course, which is run by the Centre for Defence and Strategic Studies (CDSS).
 The founding Principal of the CDSS was Mr Paul Varsanyi (a Fellow of the ACDSS—Course 3/97).
-Paul Varsanyi retired from the APS in January 2005.
-Ms Myra Rowling (JSSC 25/82) assumed the position of Principal on 6 January 2005 until she retired from the APS on 8 December 2005.
-Her successor was Mr Maurice Hermann who was Principal from 5 January 2006 to 3 December 2006.
-The current Principal is Dr Alan Ryan, who commenced on 4 December 2006.
+Previous Principals have been Ms Myra Rowling (2005), Mr Maurice Hermann (2006) and Dr Alan Ryan (2007–2011).